 - Choose Update when prompted (this reinstalls iOS without erasing your data)

-The update process takes 15 to 20 minutes depending on your internet speed.
-If it fails or the spinning wheel returns, you’ll need to repeat these steps and choose Restore instead.
+The update process usually takes 15 to 20 minutes depending on your internet speed.
+If it fails or the spinning wheel returns, repeat these steps and choose Restore instead.

 Choosing Restore erases everything on your iPhone and installs a fresh copy of iOS.
 Make sure you have a recent backup in iCloud or on your computer.
-If your iPhone won’t restore through this process, check the USB cable and try a different port.
+If your iPhone won’t restore through this process, switch the USB cable and try a different port before retrying.

 #When Should You Use DFU Mode?

 DFU (Device Firmware Update) Mode is the deepest level of restore.
 It bypasses the normal boot process entirely and lets your computer reflash the firmware from scratch.
-Use DFU Mode only after Recovery Mode fails.
+Use DFU Mode only after Recovery Mode fails twice.

 To enter DFU Mode on iPhone 8 or later: